kdeloach/kdeloach.github.io/orbs/index.md

     - templates/post.html
 tags:
     - post
+summary: >-
+    Animated sketch of floating orbs, which attract and repulse each other based on their relationships, featuring the characters of Smallville.
 ---

-Canvas 2D sketch of animated orbs which move according to forces of attraction, featuring the characters of Smallville.
+Animated sketch of floating orbs, which attract and repulse each other based on their relationships, featuring the characters of Smallville.

 <div id="sketch"></div>